ximilsoft/awesome-ai-prompts/README.md

 ## Support

-If you find this project helpful, show your support by starring the repository!
+If you find this project helpful, show your support by starring the repository.